“Navigating the Ethics of Artificial Intelligence” Encyclopedia (Manuscript ID 3453773) (forthcoming Spring 2026)

 Title: "Remapping Reasons of Autonomy Under Normative Pluralism"

 Summary: My dissertation, Remapping Reasons of Autonomy, argues that autonomy does not fit within deontic pluralistic normative frameworks, and claims that W.D.
 Ross (1930; 1939) was wise to exclude it from his original pluralistic framework.
 My first chapter provides a novel fourfold system for mapping autonomy within normative frameworks: as an enabling condition or output state of normative reasoning, and as commensurable or incommensurable with other normative reasons.
 My second chapter defends intuitionist deontological pluralism against a variety of critiques, including epistemic opacity and disagreement (how could intuitive seemings justify and what makes them reliable?) and action-guidance indeterminacy (how are competing duties weighed?).
-I argue that frameworks that operationalize autonomy as a commensurable weight to be 'traded against' (e.g. Cullity 2018; Audi 2004) run up against these problems, but there are alternatives on offer.
+I argue that intuitionist frameworks which operationalize autonomy as a commensurable weight to be 'traded against' (e.g. Cullity 2018; Audi 2004) run up against these problems, but there are alternatives on offer.
 My third chapter turns to a case study of autonomy-inclusive pluralism gone wrong as seen in the endoxic four principles of bioethics (e.g. Beauchamp & Childress [1979], 2019).
 I argue that there are significant asymmetries between biomedical autonomy and the other three principles of biomedical ethics (non-maleficence, beneficence, and justice).
-These asymmetries make tradeoffs between autonomy and other principles incoherent or unreliable.
-They also lead to an “autonomy-as-trump-card” view, which Beauchamp and Childress (and most pluralists, including the bioethicists among them) explicitly aim to avoid.
-My fourth chapter identifies and analyzes problems presented by the phenomenon of autonomy fanaticism.
-I develop an account of opaque autonomy fanaticism, which is uniquely enabled by autonomy-inclusive pluralistic frameworks.
-On the whole, I find autonomy to be structurally constraining (shaping the admissible space and comparative weight of other reasons) rather than simply adding a further commensurable “weight" on the scale; autonomy should govern the scales of normative pluraism, not rest upon it.
+These asymmetries (infinite availability, undifferentiated weight, and inscrutability) problematize tradeoffs between autonomy and other principles.
+My fourth chapter identifies and analyzes problems presented by the phenomenon of value fanaticism (Katsafanas 2023); in this case "autonomy fanaticism".
+I develop an explanatorily powerful account of what I call "opaque autonomy fanaticism," which is uniquely enabled by autonomy-inclusive pluralistic frameworks.
+On the whole, I find autonomy to be structurally constraining; it shapes our deliberative space, and does not simply constitute a further commensurable “weight" on our normative scale.
+I close my gesturing for a "thick" view, under which autonomy should govern the scales of normative pluralism, not rest upon it.

 Chapter 1: Mapping Autonomy Within Normative Frameworks